mobius-network/slate/source/index.html.md

 payment (it would have previously given the app access to the public key by adding the app's public key as a signer).

-# TODO - Expand section
-"10.
-Authentication: the application responsibility of managing auth token should be mentioned explicitly.
-GWT also requires an explanation."

 ## Payments